After what feels like the longest wait ever, the NEW Ford Focus RS has arrived at Jennings Ford.

 On the inside, you'll find Ford's traditional hot-hatch favourites: Partial leather Recaro bucket sport seats, a flat-bottom steering wheel, alloy pedals and all the trimmings you'd expect.

 The high-performance character of the Focus RS is definitely reflected on the inside the car, with a reworked control layout taken from the new Focus range, giving a much simpler, and more intuitive design.
-An additional set of gauges above the center console displays turbocharger boost pressure, oil pressure and oil temperature.
+An additional set of gauges above the centre console displays turbocharger boost pressure, oil pressure and oil temperature.

 Focus RS - The journey to now